White House sanctions Russians for 2016 interference

 **Want FOX News Halftime Report in your inbox every day?
 Sign up here.**

-On the roster: White House sanctions Russians for 2016 interference - McDaniel switches races in Mississippi - Watchdog report looms as sessions debates firing McCabe - Dodd-Frank rollback wins Senate approval - You had one job!
+On the roster: White House sanctions Russians for 2016 interference - McDaniel switches races in Mississippi - Watchdog report looms as Sessions debates firing McCabe - Dodd-Frank rollback wins Senate approval - You had one job!

 WHITE HOUSE SANCTIONS RUSSIANS FOR 2016 INTERFERENCE